Jo Palma

 Jo Palma is a Portuguese-Canadian architect and founder of PALMA.
+After graduating from Victoria College and the University of Toronto, he worked as a design director.

 Early life

 Jo Palma was born in Portugal, and served in the Portuguese Navy as Master-at-Arms 1st Class.
 He graduated with a Bachelor’s degree from Victoria College and a Masters in Architecture from the University of Toronto.